omega8cc/boost/README.txt

        # Rewrite URLs of the form 'x' to the form 'index.php?q=x'.
      boosted1.txt is found in the sites/all/modules/boost/htaccess/ directory.
-     The default.txt file shows you the exact placement of where the rules go, incase your not shure.
+     The default.txt file shows you the exact placement of where the rules go, in case your not sure.
 If you fail to do this step, static page caching will NOT work!
-Rules from boosted1.txt can also be found on the Boost Settings page (admin/settings/performance/boost) in the expandable field group called "Boost Apache .htaccess settings generation."
+Rules from boosted1.txt can also be found on the Boost Settings page (admin/settings/performance/boost) in the expandable field group called "Boost Apache .htaccess settings generation.".
+If Drupal is installed in a subdirectory, you have to get the rules from the Boost Settings page.

      Should you have any trouble getting static pages served using the boosted1.txt configuration, try the boosted2.txt file before posting a